 *The name allows two interpretations, referencing the Macarena neighborhood of Seville and also referring to Rafael’s good looks, meaning that his nickname could be translated as “The Macarena Dreamboat.”

 Scene One: Rafael’s house in Seville the following Sunday

 The Macareno is making his final preparations and dressing for the bullfight, with friends and his bullfighting team.
 Soleá is heard singing outside and Rafael calls her in.
 They express their tender vows of love.
-Hormigon, the picador, praises the fighting quality of the bulls Rafael is to face, and the girl shares with him her fears about the bandit’s threats, and the gypsy woman’s warning.
+Hormigón, the picador, praises the fighting quality of the bulls Rafael is about to face, and the girl shares with him her fears about the bandit’s threats and the fortune teller’s warning.
 Surrounded by admiring supporters, the Macareno leaves for the bullring, after bidding farewell to his mother and Soleá.

 Scene Two: the horse yard of the Seville bullring, with its chapel.

 Rafael and Hormigón prepare for the fight.
 The matador is uneasy, but boasts that he will kill the six bulls plus the Wildcat if he must.
-The bullfight begins, and Soleá and Frasquita come into the yard.
-The latter is aware of the situation, but Hormigón locks them into the chapel.
-From there the women hear the bullfight taking place, and there is a loud scream from the crowd as the Macareno is fatally gored by the bull.
-He is carried to the infirmary.
+The bullfight begins.
+Fearing that the presence of Soleá and Frasquita will distract Rafael, Hormigón locks the two women inside the chapel.
+From there the women listen to the bullfight taking place.
+There is a loud scream from the crowd as the Macareno is fatally gored by the bull.
+Soleá faints when she sees Rafael's body.